 Let’s start with the basics of Prague foods for lunch and dinner.

 Svickova vs. Goulash

 At first glance, you might think they are the same dish.
-Both are chunks of meat stewing in a dark sauce bread dumplings lining the plate like soldiers and dotted with a sour red jam.
+Both are chunks of meat stewing in a dark sauce, bread dumplings lining the plate like soldiers and dotted with a sour red jam.

 However, svickova is made with beef that has been cooked in a carrot broth and (mostly) sour cream, blended together to make that nice orangy color.
-Add a dollop of cranberry or tangy red jam and you have yourself a knockoff thanksgiving.
+Add a dollop of cranberry or tangy red jam, and you have yourself a knockoff thanksgiving.

 Goulash, on the other hand, isn’t technically Czech, but don’t mention that to them ( let them live in their delusions).
 Like any good cuisine, this is one fighting for originality.
 This ( Hungarian) meal has the same presentation as svickova.
 However, the sauce is made of tomato paste, caraway seeds, and- the not so secret ingredient- dark beer.

-Both are accompanied with knedliki: bread dumplings.
+Both are accompanied by knedliki: bread dumplings.
 Although the Czech’s do not categorize knedliki as bread, it very much is.
 They are typically made of a potato or flour dough steamed instead of baked ( but bread is bread, folks).

 Both are svickova and goulash are typically eaten for Sunday lunch and marinated the day before.